agnivade/easy-scrypt/README.md

 You can use it to -

-1. Safely encrypt and store passwords.
+1. Safely hash passwords.
-2. Encrypt a passphrase to get a derived key.
+2. Hash a passphrase to get a derived key.
 3. Let me know if you find other uses .. :)

 The code is go fmt'd.